 Here’s how to replace oil depending on the cooking method:

 - Sautéing and stir-frying–Believe it or not, when sautéing vegetables, water and broth do just as well as oil.
 The trick is to use small amounts, adding just 1 to 2 tablespoons at a time.
 Do this as often as needed to cook and brown the food.
 Remember to keep the veggies moving so they don’t burn.
-This is a short video clip of my friend, Kim Campbell with PlantPure Nation, showing how easy it can be.
+Check out our short Sauteing Without Oil video clip that shows how easy it can be.
+If you are using an ad blocker, it might need to be turned off for a minute to watch this video.
+YouTube version for sharing available on our channel.

 - Baking– Making moist and delicious cookies, cakes, and other oil-free baked goods is actually quite easy.
 Some of my favorite substitutes include applesauce, mashed bananas, and puréed dates or pumpkin.
 In my Glazed Carrot Cake, I use both applesauce and banana to keep it moist, and the results are deliciously amazing!